DavidSilveraGabriel/Self_driving_car_UdacityND/P3-master/CarND-Traffic-Sign-Classifier-Project-master/README.md

             5.1042634e-06]], dtype=float32)>,
             indices=<tf.Tensor: shape=(1, 5), dtype=int32, numpy=array([[28, 20, 23, 29,  3]])>)
 ```
-as we can see unfortunately in this image the model fails :(
+As we can see unfortunately in this image the model fails :(

-# final considerations
+# Final considerations
 Finishing this writeup I can say that it was a good project that I quite liked to do, the precision was quite high in training: 0.9885 = 98.85% and the validation with the image tests 0.9618 = 96.18% also the validation with the valid images was a little higher 0.9689 = 96.89% so I'm pretty satisfied
 Regarding the failure in the image ``` Double curve ```  I imagine that it is because it is very similar to the image that the model predicted, which is that of id = 28 that corresponds to ``` Children crossing ``` both very similar
 To improve it, I think that I would have to retrain the model in a new data set, increasing the number of images that are scarce in the 3 datasets, since if they are set to ``` visualize the distribution of classes in the training, validation and test set ``` you can see a clear difference in the number of images per label